mooseyscountrygarden.com » Garden Tour » Jelly Bean Garden« Dandelion Weed | Corner Cordyline »

 Top corner of the Jelly Bean Border

-The top corner of the Jelly Bean Border used to be filled by a dark red-brown and bronze New Zealand flax.
-Chamomile daisies have self-seeded in front, and they're still alive and well.
-The effect of these contrasting textures was very appealing.
+The top corner of the Jelly Bean Border used to be completely filled by a dark bronze New Zealand Phormium, or flax.
+Feverfew daisies with golden foliage have self-seeded all around, and they're still alive and well.

 Flax Flattened